Norris Castle: The 'Syndicate' (1903–1908)

 At the time of the sale, it was reported that Lord Ampthill was probably wise to sell the castle at that time, as it was indicated that Norris Castle had started to fall into a state of disrepair.
 It was predicted that over the next few years there would be rapid development of the estate, by the building company that had taken over ownership.

 In March 1904, there was an extensive burglary at Norris Castle, at a time when Captain Orr-Ewing was away from home.
 Mrs Orr-Ewing was awakened in the early hours of the morning by hearing a noise downstairs.
 On going downstairs, she discovered that the house had been burgled, but the perpetrators had already fled the scene.
 Entry had been gained by breaking ground-floor windows and articles of considerable value had been taken.
-These included Captain Orr-Ewing's silver yachting trophies inscribed with Nyama (the name of his yacht), two hammer-less guns in a leather case, inscribed with the monogram "Sir W Orr-Ewing", silver boxes, a gilt clock and articles of clothing.
-A week later, much of the stolen articles were recovered when they were found abandoned in the estate's grounds.
+These included Captain Orr-Ewing's silver yachting trophies inscribed with Nyama (the name of his yacht), two hammerless guns in a leather case, inscribed with the monogram "Sir W Orr-Ewing", silver boxes, a gilt clock and articles of clothing.
+A week later, many of the stolen articles were recovered when they were found abandoned in the estate's grounds.
 The Orr-Ewing's moved out of Norris Castle shortly after.

-In July 1904, it was reported that the castle was occupied for a time by the American businessman, John Morgan Richards and his wife.
+In July 1904, it was reported that the castle was occupied for a time by the American businessman John Morgan Richards and his wife.
 Their daughter, Pearl Mary Craigie, was a famous novelist, who wrote under the pseudonym John Oliver Hobbes.
 By 1906, when their daughter died suddenly of heart failure at the age of 39, they were living at Steephill, Isle of Wight.